PangMeng92/DisPV_Code/README.md

 This work was submitted to IEEE Transactions on Neural Networks and Learning Systems (TNNLS).
 In this package, we implement our DisP+V using Pytorch, and train/test the DisP+V model on CAS-PEAL (disguise) dataset.

-The PEAL dataset can be downloaded in the link (https://drive.google.com/file/d/1OqAA81yUXbyRIh0c8EJFAnOFbmvBGNMH/view?usp=sharing).

 The trained DisP+V model can be downloaded in the link (https://drive.google.com/file/d/1ALlTC23XwxJ9VH8nDJ22lvns5wWN3o3G/view?usp=sharing).